Yet Another Roguelike Tutorial, Part 6

 map.update_fov(player.grid_position)

 The player is a bit of an odd case, as we create it before we create the map.
 We therefore pass null here, and set the map_data manually later.
-We do so in dungeon_generator.gd, when we place the player in generate_dungeon():
+However, the map_data also needs to know about the player.
+We can modify the _init() function in map_data.gd:

 if rooms.is_empty():